nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ### Spawn
 [Spawn]: #spawn

 The syscall Spawn is the core part of this update.
 The *Spawn* and the latter two syscalls: *Get Memory Limit* and *Set Content* together, implement a way to call another CKB Script in a CKB Script.
-Unlike the *Exec*[1](../0034-vm-syscalls-2/0034-vm-syscalls-2.md) syscall, *Spawn* saves the execution context of the current script, like [posix_spawn](https://man7.org/linux/man-pages/man3/posix_spawn.3.html), the parent script blocks until the child script ends.
+Unlike the *Exec*[1](../0034-vm-syscalls-2/0034-vm-syscalls-2.md) syscall, *Spawn* saves the execution context of the current script, like [posix_spawn](https://man7.org/linux/man-pages/man3/posix_spawn.3.html), the parent script continues when the child script ends.

 ```c